-- 1. The elders are not willing to reconcile even though they have said the opposite to the saints.
-During mediation, when asked if they were willing to reconcile one of the elders present definitively said "No, no." and the other two elders present shook their heads, "No." Given the elders' recent actions and attitude, we must admit that reconciliation is not a realistic option. - 2.
+- 1. On the first day, the Trustees' own attorney said our offer is "a very fair offer" and recommended that his clients take it. - 2.
+The elders are not willing to reconcile even though they have said the opposite to the saints.
+During mediation, when asked if they were willing to reconcile one of the elders present definitively said "No, no." and the other two elders present shook their heads, "No." Given the elders' recent actions and attitude, we must admit that reconciliation is not a realistic option. - 3.
 It is the Trustees who have made unreasonable demands.
 The very first offer made in the mediation by the trustees demanded that we pay them \$50,000 in cash and pay for the entire debt (the \$123,700 loan at 7.25%) which the elders have rashly incurred by giving more to support Titus' work than the church could possibly afford.
 Despite their responsibility for the debt, we agreed to pay half of the original loan amount.
-This was a very fair offer, but was rejected by the elders. - 3.
+Our offer is what their attorney called "a very fair offer."
+This was rejected by the elders. - 4.
 The elder's refusal to give us the corporate name "the church in Columbus" appears to be a matter of pride (fear of losing face) more than a matter of commitment to truth.
 They admit that newer churches formed by Titus Chu's trainees do not clearly identify themselves as the church in their locality.
 The standing the elders have taken is not the standing of a local church as a manifestation of the one Body of Christ on the ground of locality (see the section "A Deviation from the Proper Standing").